Diamond Brand Belay Bag Review: Be Ready for Adventure No Matter Where You Go

 Part of what I look for in a good hiking pack is how much it can hold.
 The Belay Bag suited my tendency to be overprepared — that is, it had tons of room for all the stuff I brought along, but probably wouldn’t need.

-I did miss having exterior pockets which would have made my water bottle and bear spray more accessible, but keeping your water out of the sun does have its benefits.
+I did miss having exterior pockets that would have made my water bottle and bear spray more accessible, but keeping your water out of the sun does have its benefits.
 And, as I mentioned, I was overprepared, so we probably weren’t going to be in dire need of that bear spray at any point either.

 I generally prefer my packs to have more compartments since I tend to carry a lot of small pieces of gear with me — a compass, emergency blanket, whistle, flashlight, phone, first aid kit and snacks to name a few.
 These wouldn’t all fit in the small interior pocket and so ended up just getting piled at the bottom of the bag, which meant I had to do a bit of digging around to find what I was looking for.